 How Long Does Fentanyl Stay in Your System?

-In 2012, 169,868 people who sought addiction treatment cited opioids like fentanyl as their primary substance of abuse, per the Substance Abuse and Mental Health Services Administration.
-Since so many people abuse opioids such as fentanyl, many wonder how long it might take to get through withdrawal or pass drug screenings after abusing fentanyl.
+Since so many people misuse opioid drugs such as fentanyl, many wonder how long it might take to get through withdrawal or pass drug screenings after use.

-How fast fentanyl is absorbed into the body depends on the method of abuse.
-There are several methods of abuse, such as:
+How fast fentanyl is absorbed into someone’s system depends on the method of use.
+There are several ways to use fentanyl, such as:

-People who inject the drug will have it coursing through their bloodstream right away.
+People who inject the drug will have it coursing through their bloodstream almost immediately.
 Snorting is second in line to injecting, though not all of the fentanyl is absorbed this way because much of it is swallowed and enters the bloodstream later by way of the stomach and digestive tract.
 The drug is absorbed through the mucosal membranes inside the nose and meets the bloodstream soon after.
-Both of these methods generally produce a lasting high that people who abuse fentanyl prefer.
+Both snorting and injecting fentanyl generally produce a strong rush that people who misuse fentanyl often enjoy.

 Pain patches allow fentanyl to be absorbed through the skin.
 Transdermal absorption rates are slower to allow for a paced release of the drug over a long period of time, per the National Capitol Poison Center.

-Smoking crushed fentanyl may take longer to produce a high, but it is hard to determine this without controlling for the dose being used.
-Subcutaneous absorption through abusing films and lollipops occurs in the stomach and digestive tract just like swallowing pills does and typically takes the longest to start producing a high effect.
+Subcutaneous absorption through lollipops occurs in the stomach and digestive tract just like swallowing pills does and typically takes the longest to start producing a high effect.
 From the point of administration, fentanyl spreads through the body into tissues and organ systems.
 How long it takes to leave the body is also dependent on the method of administration, as well as the metabolism of the individual abusing it.

-Withdrawal involves the physical and mental events that occur as a result of the weaning process once a dependence on fentanyl has formed.
+Withdrawal involves the physical and mental events that occur as a result of the weaning process once a dependence on opioids or other substances has formed.
 While withdrawal can lead to a variety of uncomfortable symptoms, the process can be effectively managed via medical detox.

 The elimination half-life of fentanyl varies depending on how it is administered.
-Injected fentanyl leaves the body more quickly than when it is received through snorting, films, or pain patches.
+Injected fentanyl leaves the body more quickly than when it is received through snorting, smoking, or pain patches.

-It is a common misconception that the body is free of addiction once the substance is fully eliminated from the body.
-Addiction is not just physiological, but psychological.
-For this reason, it must be treated on both fronts.
 Clients need to go through detox to deal with the physical aspects of dependency, but withdrawal won’t address psychological addiction or the desire to use fentanyl as a crutch when triggers arise.
-Therapy and the support that clients garner from their peers and treatment professional serve as a great foundation for the kind of psychological rehab they need to experience to truly overcome addiction.
+Therapies used in addiction treatment and the support that patients garner from their peers and treatment professionals help patients avoid relapse.